-North East College was formed in November 2013 when Aberdeen College and Banff and Buchan College merged.
+North East Scotland College was formed in November 2013 when Aberdeen College and Banff and Buchan College merged.
 It has four main campuses: City, Altens and Craibstone SRUC (Scotland’s Rural College) in Aberdeen, and Fraserburgh Campus.

 A fifth campus, Aberdeen Clinterty, is used exclusively as the ASET International Oil and Gas Training Academy Engineering Training Centre.

 There is also a network of community learning centres at Banff Academy and Deveron Centre, Ellon, Inverurie, Macduff and Peterhead (the Scottish Maritime Academy).